rurban/smhasher/README.md

 The smaller the better.

-cycl./map: The result of the Hashmap test for /usr/dict/words with std::unordered_map get queries, with the standard deviation in brackets.
-This tests the inlinability of the hash function (see size).
+cycl./map: The result of the Hashmap test for /usr/dict/words with fast C++ hashmap get queries, with the standard deviation in brackets.
+This tests the inlinability of the hash function in practise (see size).
 The smaller the better.

 size: The object size in byte on AMD64.
 This affects the inlinability in e.g. hash tables.